Orchextra/orchextra-android-sdk/README.md

                 .setOrchextraCompletionCallback(this));
         Orchextra.initialize(builder);
 ```
 **IMPORTANT** you must make this call in **public void onCreate()** of your Application class, if you do not call initialize in this method, the SDK will not initialize properly.
+You can check that using the logLevel.

+**IMPORTANT** if you are using Android Studio 2.1 or higher, and have "Instant Run" enabled, the first time you install the APK is installed in new device, the initialize() spends too much time, maybe a minute on older devices.The second time the problem disappears.
+To avoid this problem in Android Studio, disables the " Instant Run" from settings-> Build , Execution , Deployment- > Instant Run

 Then, in any part of our application we should start the orchextra sdk.